ithinuel/ithinuel/_posts/2018-04-28-embedded-rust-peripherals-take-1.md

 impl_bitrange_for_vc_tu!(u32, u32);
 ```

-However for the second requirement, we need to opt-out from the default implementation provided by the `bitfield!` macro and implement `BitRange` by ourselves.
+However, for the second requirement, we need to opt out from the default implementation the `bitfield!` macro provides and implement `BitRange` by ourselves.
 ```rust
 bitfield! {
   /// Application Interrupt and Reset Control Register